-- 1. At the end of each nine weeks, students who reach the "Roll of Excellence" honor roll will earn a 1⁄2 day release time from school. - 2.
-At the end of the semester, students who make the "Roll of Honor" honor roll for both nine weeks or who make the "Roll of Honor" honor roll for one of nine weeks and the semester "Roll of honor" honor roll will earn 1⁄2 day release time from school. - 3.
+- 1. At the end of each semester, students who reach the "Roll of Excellence" honor roll will earn one day of release time from school. - 2.
+At the end of the semester, students who make the "Roll of Honor" will earn 1⁄2 day of release time from school. - 3.
 Students earning release time must request and fill out the release form, signed by their parents, and file it with the principal designating the day or 1⁄2 day they plan to be gone from school.
-Students must take release time in 1⁄2 or full days; four periods constitute 1⁄2 day.
+Students must take release time in $\frac{1}{2}$ or full days; four periods constitute $\frac{1}{2}$ day.
 The form must be returned to the principal prior to taking the Honor Day or the absences will be counted as an "unexcused absence".
 Students may not use an honor day if they are failing a class.
-All grades must be passing. - 4.
-All work must be made up before students can take release time.
+All grades must be passing.

+- 4. All work must be made up before students can take release time.
 Once the work is handed in, the teachers will then sign the release form. - 5.
 Students will not be counted absent during release time. - 6.
-Students may only earn two full days of release time per year and can only carry over a maximum of two release days into the next school year. - 7.
+Students may only earn two full days of release time per year and can only carry over a maximum of one release day into the next school year. - 7.
 Students who are over the attendance limit for a semester cannot use honor days.